fasttrackd-student-work/React-Module/README.md

 Each folder represents the corresponding unit within the React module on TalentLMS.
 Inside each folder are individual folders for each lesson.
-Within each lesson folder you will find the corresponding files for the lesson.
+Within the lesson folder you will find the corresponding files for the specified lesson.

 Either review the files here, or replace the files in your current project.